harveyramer/harvey-ramer-blog/src/pages/index.md

   title: Why pursuit?
   description: Software is never perfect.
 It is always in process.
 description: >-
-  Without vision, workers are stifled by micro-management.
+  Without vision, workers are stifled by *micro-management*.
 Vision allows managers to hire smart, motivated people and free them from bureaucracy.
 intro:
   blurbs: